 After school social events are held several times a year.
 The dates will be found on the school calendar and will be announced in advance.
-Since dances are for NPMS students only, visitors will not be permitted to attend.
+Since these events are for WMS students only, visitors will not be permitted to attend.
 Students should be picked up promptly.
 For safety reasons, students may not leave a social event early unless a parent comes into the building and checks their child out with one of the administrators.
 In addition, students must have a signed parental permission form in order to attend social events.